McMasterRS/lm_CO2024-DRI-Training-Materials/rs-impact/portfolio.md

 Then go to the GitHub repository and [create a release](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository).
 Zenodo will then automatically download the sources of the release and register a DOI.
 Once you have created a release, you will see the repository is marked as "Received" (in yellow) in Zenodo.

+> Zenodo will create a project-specific DOI and a version-specific DOI when indexing the first release.
+For subsequent releases, only version-specific DOIs will be created.
+You are encourage to share the project-specific DOIs to promote your software, as the project-specific DOIs will direct the users to the latest version of your project, and uses the version-specific DOIs in scenarios where reproducibility is desired.

 ![zenodo-3](assets/img/zenodo-3.png)

 It will take approximately 1 hour for Zenodo to generate a DOI and about a day for the DOI to be effective on [doi.org](https://www.doi.org/).